 - The company is making losses, i.e. is in the red.

 - Persistent decline of incomes (there is no need to be in the red as yet).

 - Forecast of losses, a forecast that the company is going to go into the red.

-It is very important to understand that there are several reasons and chances to succeed when challenging a dismissal that has been based on ‘economic reasons’, even though the company is in a poor financial situation.
+It is very important to understand that even Employment Law in Spain has somehow helped companies downsizing their human resources, there are several reasons and chances to succeed when challenging a dismissal that has been based on ‘economic reasons’, even though the company is in a poor financial situation.